Search docs

 Sessions

 DaloyJS ships a small, runtime-portable session() middleware: a signed__Host- cookie carries the session id, the payload lives in a pluggable SessionStore (in-memory by default; KV / Redis-shaped stores plug in directly), and per-request mutations are exposed on ctx.state.session.
-There are no adapter-specific code paths - the same middleware runs on Node, Bun, Deno, Cloudflare Workers, and Vercel Edge because it only uses WebCrypto and standard Set-Cookie headers.
+There are no adapter-specific code paths - the same middleware runs on Node, Bun, Deno, Cloudflare Workers, and Vercel because it only uses WebCrypto and standard Set-Cookie headers.

 Quick start